Oven-Baked Sloppy Joes

 - For a paleo-friendly version, do a Sloppy Joe in a bowl.
 Top the meat with chopped onions, tomatoes, pickles, and vegan cheese.

-- Serve on lettuce leaves for an easy lettuce wrap.
+- Serve on lettuce leaves and toppings for an easy lettuce wrap.

 - Make a walking taco.
-Open a small bag of Doritos, add some of this meat, top with salsa, chopped onions and tomatoes, cheese, and sour cream.
+Open a small bag of Doritos, add some sloppy joe meat, top with salsa, chopped onions and tomatoes, cheese, and sour cream.

 I also must mention: In my hometown in southwest Minnesota, we don’t actually call these Sloppy Joes.
 We call them “barbecues”.
 If you go into a restaurant and order a barbecue, this is what you will get.
 What do you call them where you’re from?